Ontario College Certificate in General Arts and Science - Environmental and Natural Resource Studies Option

 - gain confidence and a head start on your college diploma program

-Field Camp is a separate course completed in five days at a remote location away from the campus.
-It begins in Week 2 of the first semester.
-Students must be prepared to attend the camp and complete the credit in that time period.
+Field Camp is a separate course completed in four days at a remote location away from campus.
+The Field Camp course begins in week 2 of the first semester and runs over the weekend.
+Students must be able to attend the camp and complete the credit in that time.
+By the end of this course, students may receive ORCKA certification.

 During Semester 2 of the General Arts and Science - Environmental and Natural Resource Studies Option, you will be asked to identify your 1st, 2nd and 3rd diploma program choices.
 These are due by internal transfer in the Frost Campus Admissions office by February 1.
 This will assist in the collegeâ€™s planning and scheduling.

 Up to 5 spaces are reserved in oversubscribed diploma programs for graduates of General Arts and Science - Environmental and Natural Resource Studies who have completed all their credits.
-If there are more qualified applications to your preferred environmental and natural resource sciences diploma program than spaces available, a selection process will be used.
-Applications will be ranked for available seating based on overall marks from the General Arts and Science Environmental and Natural Resource Sciences Option, as of the date of the selection process.
+Priority will be give to students who have attained their General Arts and Science - Environmental and Natural Resource Studies certificate and candidates will be ranked based on overall marks at the time of the selection process.

 If you complete the General Arts and Science - Environmental and Natural Resource Studies Option and choose to continue on to a diploma program, you will be attending college for a total of 5 consecutive semesters.
 For example: